 Total columns are presented primarily to facilitate financial analysis.
 The Management's Discussion and Analysis includes certain prior year summarized comparative information in total.
 Such information does not include sufficient detail to constitute a full comparative presentation.
-Accordingly, such information should be read in conjunction with the financial statements of the Solid Waste Operations Fund, Capital Projects Fund and Debt Service Fund for the year ended September 30, 2022 from which summarized information was derived.
+Accordingly, such information should be read in conjunction with the financial statements of the Solid Waste Operations Fund, Capital Projects Fund and Debt Service Fund for the years ended September 30, 2023 and 2022 from which summarized information were derived.